Terenure Orthodontics Symbol

 If left untreated, a crossbite can lead to uneven wear on teeth, increased risk of tooth decay and gum disease, jaw pain, TMJ disorders, and negatively impact jaw growth in children.

-How do you treat a single crossbite?
+How do you treat a single tooth crossbite?

 A single tooth crossbite can often be corrected with braces or Invisalign, moving the tooth into the correct position.
 Sometimes, a removable appliance or a fixed expander might be used.